0cjs/sedoc/mac/install.md

   until you do this, but will not give an error indication).
 * Continue standard install process.
 (A couple of times during this process you will be prompted for the disk password you set above.)
+* When the setup assistant comes up, ⌘Q will let you shut down and run it later.
 * When adding new users (via user creation or data migration—see below) you will be prompted for a user password at least once during the process, so you will need the intended user of the Mac nearby.